-- Maintenance projects: 20 schools need new roofs and many more need maintenance projects that protect taxpayer investment, such as exterior and interior painting.
+- Fixing 63 leaky roofs and many more needed maintenance projects that protect taxpayer investment, such as exterior and interior painting.

-- Safety and security improvements: Providing state-of-the-art equipment and facilities designed to create safe environments for our children.
+- Investing $23 million in upgrading safety and security systems and providing state-of-the-art equipment and facilities designed to create safe environments for our children.

-- Technology upgrades: Preparing students for college and tomorrow’s careers in the workforce.
+- Dedicating $25 million to new classroom technology — preparing students for college and tomorrow's careers in the workforce.

 How do facility needs impact student achievement and our community?